codacy/docs/docs/faq/general/which-version-control-systems-does-codacy-support.md

 # Which version control systems does Codacy support?

-Codacy only supports Git repositories from the providers listed below.
+Codacy supports repositories from the Git providers listed below.

 Codacy Cloud supports the following Git providers: